taituo/talktomegoose/docs/operations/single-vm-tmux.md

 ## Shared Working Tree
 - Everyone operates from the cloned repository root (`talktomegoose/`).
 - Persona panes provide isolation, so do **not** create per-persona copies under `/src/mission/...`—it breaks the synchronized workflow.
+- Use `make mission-clean` to tear down tmux and demo services when rotating crews or resetting the VM.

 ## Shared Artifacts
 - `logs/mission.log` — appended by Maverick after major calls